 Does your new kitten hide under the bed?
 Do your adult cats disappear when visitors ring the doorbell?
 Does the new puppy send kitty into hiss-terics?
+It’s important to keep your cat happy, or else she can’t learn, and the stress can make her sick.
 Learning why a scared cat acts that way helps you know how to avoid “fright night” triggers.

 Why A Scared Cat Acts Afraid